tt-isv-org/scc/article-intro/README.md

 ### Seccomp

-Seccomp is a Linux kernel secuirty feature.
-When enabled this prevents a majority of system calls from being made by the container, eliminating most common vaulnerabities.
+Seccomp is a Linux kernel security feature.
+When enabled this prevents a majority of system calls from being made by the container, eliminating most common vulnerabilities.
 Seccomp is maintained by a whitelist profile that can be added to for custom use and is unique to each base image profile.

 Here is an example of a RedHat linux image [RedHat Linux capabilites and Seccomp](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/container_security_guide/linux_capabilities_and_seccomp).

-## Important resources used by SCCs
+## Projects and role-based access control (RBAC)

 Once we have decided which SCC to use (pre-existing or custom), how do we link to it in our deployment?

-There a variety of ways to do this, but first we need to cover all of the resources that are involved, this includes:
+OpenShift uses RBAC resources to associate SCCs with deployments.
+This section will discuss each of the resources that make this happen.
+This includes:

 * Projects
-* RBAC Roles
+* RBAC roles
-* Service Accounts
+* Service accounts
+* Role bindings

 ### Project namespace